Dr. Monroe Harris, Acting Executive Director

 It’s greater than just hosting an event, it’s planning a memorable experience for all who attend that event!
 That’s exactly what Heather M. Anderson desires to do as the museum’s Community Engagement Coordinator.
 Over the years, Heather has always enjoyed coordinating logistics and drilling down to the details.
 She brings a “third eye” approach to the planning process and sees the unseen in order to help rental clients plan a successful event using a Z – A approach.
 In addition, she also brings a burst of energy and excitement to the experience.
 She absolutely loves people and it surely doesn’t go unnoticed.
 Her warm, inviting spirit brings a sense of calmness to the planning process, whether preparing to host an intimate group of 5 or an evening gala for 300 with multiple moving pieces and parts.
 She truly loves the excitement of it all!
 Contact Heather to book your next event experience at the Black History Museum & Cultural Center of VA!

-Andrea Wright, Communications Manager
+Andrea Wright, Director of Communications and Development

 Andrea’s background includes 20+ years of communications, community relations, and human resources.
 She keeps the communication train running at BHMVA including developing email blasts & media releases, coordinating social media, and serving as keeper of the brand.
 She also provides development and grant writing support.
 When she doesn’t have pen in hand for work, she enjoys writing poems, prose, and anything else that pops in her mind, just for fun.
 The beach is her happy place and she welcomes every opportunity to spend time there with family and friends.
 Unbeknownst to many, she is also a pretty darn good cook as well!